 - Keep livestock away from areas that have been spoilt with floodwater from stockyards or other areas that had a high build-up of manure and urine.

-- Environmental mastitis is caused by mud and bacteria.
-Monitor lactating cows and ewes.
+- Monitor lactating cows and ewes as environmental mastitis is caused by mud and bacteria.

 - Inspect hay and grain for water damage or toxic mould growth as pasteurellosis, salmonellosis and botulism are bacterial diseases caused by ingesting contaminated feed or water that may become more prevalent after a flood.